jefdaj/horcrux/readme.md

 How does it work?
 -----------------

-All the keys are made with one command, like `horcrux setup my-first-horcruxes 3 5`.
+All the keys are made with one command, like `horcrux setup 3 5 my-first-horcruxes`.
 What it does is:

 1. Generate a random master password and break it into 5 shares using